Mafruha17/CIDM6330-Spring2025/README.md

 ### Goals: ###

-* Empower organizations, patients, and providers with actionable health data.
+* Empower organizations, patients, and providers with actionable health data to support informed decisions.

-* Leverage advanced technologies to adapt to inevitable future changes.
+* Leverage advanced and adaptable technologies to prepare for future challenges.

-* Enhance provider efficiency through automated data monitoring and trend analysis.
+* Enhance provider efficiency through automated data monitoring and trend analysis, allowing more focus on patient care.

-* Improve health outcomes by supporting adherence to treatment plans.
+* Improve health outcomes by supporting adherence to treatment plans and enabling proactive care interventions.

-* Showcase the advantages of distributed systems in healthcare communication and data management.
+* Demonstrate the benefits of distributed systems in healthcare communication and data management, ensuring seamless and secure interoperability.

 ### Stakeholders: ###
-*	Primary: Patients and healthcare providers
+*	Primary: Primary: Patients and healthcare providers, who benefit from improved data transparency and communication.
-*	Secondary: Device manufacturers, healthcare organizations, and policymakers interested in improving chronic disease management.
+*	Secondary: Device manufacturers, healthcare organizations, and policymakers aiming to enhance chronic disease management and promote interoperability standards.

 -------------------------------------------------------------------------------------------------------------

-This system would act as a bridge between technology and healthcare, addressing critical gaps in communication and understanding.
-By incorporating distributed architecture, the platform ensures robust, real-time data management and communication, ultimately leading to better chronic disease management outcomes.
+This system would act as a bridge between technology and healthcare, addressing critical gaps in communication, process flow, and data integration.
+By incorporating distributed architecture and secure device-to-device communication, the platform ensures robust, real-time data management and interaction.
+These features enhance resilience, scalability, and availability, ultimately leading to better chronic disease management outcomes while fostering innovation in healthcare technology.